Bronx River Alliance: Conservation work

 Since its founding in 2001, the alliance has led in the clean-up and transformation of the river from polluted and abandoned to a source of pride and recreation, providing public parks, hiking and bike trails.
-Additionally, the alliance assists in providing boats to the public so they paddle in the river and experience it first hand.
+Additionally, the alliance assists in providing boats to the public so they can paddle in the river and experience it firsthand.
 Throughout its history, the alliance has partnered with other environmental organizations including the Natural Areas Conservancy to restore the environment and trails along the river.